Knotted: Tying the Common and the Profound

 Join me in tying knots

-At a community event or on your own.
+At one of my community events or on your own.
 While tying knots: you can meditate, count your blessings, count your sorrows, pass the time, tie your burdens, count your age, teach a young one to tie a knot, just enjoy the simple activity, or whatever fits your needs

 Share your thoughts and stories